-When a new team has just been formed in a workplace, it usually starts off with a team lead, with all the members working directly under the lead.
+When a new team forms in a workplace, it usually starts with a team lead, with all the members working directly under the team lead.

 [L] / | \ [M] [M] [M] L = Team Lead M = Team Member

 The lead maintains the backlog of tasks to be carried out by the members.
-Project and product management are mostly handled by the lead at this point, and given the freshness of the team, more rooms of innovation are usually allocated to the members.
-The member could work with the lead to start a new project, with the lead overseeing the progress and milestones for the project.
+At the same time, the team lead also handles the project and product management.
+A new team will usually have more room for innovation.
+The team members will work with the team lead to start a new project, with the team lead overseeing the progress and milestones for the projects.

-The methodology of work varies here, but usually having a agile ceremony seems to be an overkill at this stage.
+The methodology of work varies here.
+A full-fledged agile ceremony seems to be overkill at this stage.
 Kanban could work well.

 [L] --- [PJM] / | \ [M] [M] [M] L = Team Lead M = Team Member PJM = Project Manager

-The project manager works alongside with the lead, understanding the requirements of work and managing the timeline of different projects.
-The team members will still be working with the lead to clarify the requirements and details of the tasks.
-Along the progress of work, project manager would proactively ensure blockers are resolved, ensuring project’s on-time completion.
+The team members will still be working with the team lead to clarify the requirements and details of project tasks.
+A project manager works alongside the lead, understanding the project requirements and managing the timeline of different projects.
+In addition to that, a project manager would proactively resolve blockers to ensure the project’s on-time completion.

 [L] / \ / \ [PJM]--o--[PDM] | / | \ [M] [M] [M] L = Team Lead M = Team Member PJM = Project Manager PDM = Product Manager o = Backlog

-Internal projects that were started before having this structure, will also have its requirements centrally managed in the backlog, allowing the members to focus of the execution of project.
+The previously started internal projects will also have their requirements centrally managed in the backlog, allowing the members to focus on the execution of the project.

-Meanwhile, product manager handles the envisioning and refinement of each project, making sure the project brings the most value to the necessary parties on its completion.
-For internal projects that were initially started by internal members, the product manager will work with the member, aligning their expectations on the project’s goal.
+Meanwhile, the product manager handles the envisioning and refinement of each project, making sure the project brings the most value to the stakeholders on its completion.
+For internal projects, the product manager will work with the team members, aligning their expectations on the project’s goal.